bitrix24/b24restdocs/api-reference/landing/page/methods/landing-landing-get-public-url.md

-# Returning the Web Address of the Page
+# Get the web address of landing.landing.getpublicurl

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}